 EliseFace

-Elise is a PhD candidate in the Joint Program in English & Women’s and Gender Studies at the University of Michigan and program coordinator for the Digital Accessible Futures Lab.
+Elise has a PhD from the Joint Program in English & Women’s and Gender Studies at the University of Michigan, where she was program coordinator for the Digital Accessible Futures Lab.
 (Check out the Lab’s recent & upcoming events!)

 Her research interests include visual and literary self-representation, feminist pedagogy, the women’s health movement of the 20th century and ongoing critiques of normative constructions of “health,” radical community-based care and health education, and fat politics/fat subjectivities.
-Her dissertation project explores how undergraduate women’s health courses reproduce and resist hegemonic ideologies of health, fat embodiment, gender, race, sexuality, and (dis)ability.
+Her dissertation project explores how undergraduate women’s health courses in the U.S. reproduce and resist hegemonic ideologies of health, fat embodiment, gender, race, sexuality, and (dis)ability, with a focus on repair and reparative pedagogy.

 Elise has organized the Rackham Interdisciplinary Workshop on Disability Studies at the University of Michigan and the A.W.
 Mellon “Disability Studies/Disability Activism” Workshop at the University of Wisconsin-Madison.